huma-engineering/huma-docs/data-collection/huma-app/features/connecting-fitbit.md

 title: Connecting Fitbit
 ---

-The key function of the Huma App is for collecting patient data and sharing it with care teams.
+The key function of the Huma Care App is for collecting patient data and sharing it with care teams.
 Patients using a Fitbit device can sync this to the app to collect health data for the following modules:
 - Heart Rate
 - Heart Rate Variability (average HRV value during sleep)
 - Steps